-Geologic Analysis of Large Impact Basins, Exploring Our Natural Resources
+Geologic Analysis of Impact Structures, Exploring Our Natural Resources

 D.B.
 Buthman’s book "Decoding Astrobleme Potential" describes an alternative approach for locating earth’s vital resources through the study of astroblemes.
 Astroblemes are eroded craters that are formed when asteroids, meteorites or comets impact the Earth.
 This book convincingly argues that future resource exploration must harness the oil, gas and mineral potential of those impact craters.